multivariate_polynomial_abstract#

 Returns:

-The number of polynomial in the instance.
+The number of polynomials in the instance.
 A single instance of polynomial may contain multiple polynomials with different coefficient values but sharing the same underlying multi-index set and grid.

 Return type: